LIKE23-Bern/LIKE23-Bern.github.io/_pages/about.md

       url: "https://forms.office.com/pages/responsepage.aspx?id=ejgA1C8h6kOsf3eqEteXfuRp-VEk3TFJiUkC3XfxN35UNkhaOVFHTFNBVkMyTkFBVE9RTjZLTzRYUC4u"
 ---

-LIKE23 is a research school and workshop that will take place between June 26th to 30th 2023, with main topics
+LIKE23 is a research school and workshop that will take place between June 26th and 30th 2023, with main topics

   *  kernel embeddings from theory to applications,